The History of World Languages at WKU

 The classical languages also profited by this emphasis.
 Elementary Greek, discontinued in 1931, was again taught in 1964.
 In 1965, a major in Classics was added.
 The long-standing major in Latin remained the more important classical language program, however.

-In the late 1990s, again following national trends and under the influence of global events, the study of foreign languages began an upswing that has continued to the present day.
+In the late 1990s, again following national trends and under the influence of global events, the study of foreign languages began an upswing that would continue into the early 21st century.
 The university instituted a one-semester general education requirement for all students in 1998, and in the summer of 2004, this requirement was expanded to “proficiency at the second semester level.”
 The Spanish program grew tremendously, increasing from approximately 40 majors in 1999 to more than 90 in 2005.
 German enrollments also experienced an upsurge at the beginning of the new century, due to a large influx into the Bowling Green community of Bosnian immigrants who had spent several years as refugees in German-speaking lands.

 Staffing in the modern languages, which had declined in the lean years of the 1980’s and 1990’s, grew markedly in the first years of the 21st century, fueled by a general increase in enrollments at WKU and by the more demanding general education foreign language requirement.
-At the time of this writing, fourteen full-time faculty members teach on the main and Glasgow campuses, with almost as many part-time instructors also contributing courses.
-Half of the full-time faculty are instructors with continuing contracts, whose primary duties are to deliver general education courses but who also make many other contributions in the outreach and student engagement aspects of department programming.
-The department will add a full-time position in Chinese in fall 2006, funded through grant collaboration with the Western geology program, which has an active exchange of researchers and students through the Karst Research Institute.
+By 2005, fourteen full-time faculty members taught on the main and Glasgow campuses, with almost as many part-time instructors also contributing courses.

-The department faculty drafted a vision statement in fall 2005 that anticipates further expansion of department staffing and offerings in non-Western languages by 2015 and the intensification of outreach and engagement activities for students.
-Given the dynamic history of this department and of language study in the United States, this vision may well be realized.
-World languages have been declared a high needs area in the Kentucky public school system, with many school districts unable to identify and attract qualified teachers.
-The preparation of students from Kentucky schools entering classes at Western has consequently not been as uniformly strong as is desirable.
-At the time of this writing, the State Board of Education is considering a proposal to require the attainment of a certain minimum level of proficiency in a world language mandatory for high school graduation in the Commonwealth, with that proficiency to be assessed by means of a national test.
-If that requirement should be adopted, even if phased in over a number of years, the Department of Modern Languages at Western Kentucky University could look forward to working with better prepared, more highly motivated students in the future.
-Be that as it may, the members of the department are committed to supporting WKU’s recently adopted Quality Enhancement Plan to “engage students for success in a global society.”
-Our own mission is central to that effort:
+The department faculty drafted a vision statement in fall 2005 that anticipated further expansion of department staffing and offerings in non-Western languages by 2015 and the intensification of outreach and engagement activities for students.
+Given the dynamic history of this department and of language study in the United States, this was a worthy and ambitious vision.
+World languages had been declared a high needs area in the Kentucky public school system, and many school districts were unable to identify and attract qualified teachers.
+The preparation of students from Kentucky schools entering classes at Western had consequently not been as uniformly strong as is desirable.
+The State Board of Education considered a proposal to require the attainment of a certain minimum level of proficiency in a world language mandatory for high school graduation in the Commonwealth, with that proficiency to be assessed by means of a national test.
+This proposal for an outcomes-based rather than seat-time-based requirement gave the Department of Modern Languages at Western Kentucky University reason to look forward to working with better prepared, more highly motivated students in the future.
+With this optimistic perspective in mind, the department worded its mission statement to say in part:

 Through coursework, experience abroad, and other cultural encounters, the Modern Languages Department cultivates communicative skills and cultural awareness that prepare students at Western Kentucky University to be more knowledgeable and sensitive citizens of the local, regional, and global communities.